Queen Elizabeth II: A timeline and history of Her Majesty’s life

 17 April 2021

-The Queen attends the funeral of her husband and sits on her own during the service at St George’s Chapel, Windsor Castle, due to Covid restrictions.
+The Queen attends the funeral of her husband and sits on her own during the service at St George’s Chapel, Windsor Castle, owing to Covid restrictions.

 6 February 2022